Search our Help Center to find the answers to your questions, and if you're still having trouble, send us a message.

 First, you need to join BIKETOWN and pick a plan.
 You’ll be assigned a 6-digit account number and you’ll get to choose a 4-digit member PIN.
 Type your account number and PIN into the keypad on the back of the bike.
 You can also reserve a bike ahead of time from the website or mobile app for up to 10 minutes, so the bike will be waiting for you – you'll just need to type in your PIN when you arrive.

 Can I take out more than one bike at a time?

-Annual Members and Day Pass holders can take out up to 4 bikes at a time.
+All members can take out up to 4 bikes at a time.
 The first bike counts toward the membership or pass plan.
-The additional bikes are billed at the rate of $6 per hour (prorated down to the minute), and do not count toward the plan's ride time.
+The additional bikes are billed at the rate of $0.08 per minute and do not count toward the plan's ride time.
 The account holder is responsible for any fees incurred.
 Unlock the additional bikes using your account number and PIN.
 The additional riders will have to accept the terms & conditions on the bike's LCD screen before they can ride.
-Single Ride users can only take out one bike at a time.

 Can I reserve a bike ahead of time?

 Yes, you can reserve a bike from the mobile app for up to 10 minutes, so it will be waiting for you when you arrive – you’ll never have to worry about showing up at an empty hub when you need to get somewhere.
 Please note that the amount of time a bike is on hold when you reserve it counts toward your total ride time.

 Do I need to take the U-lock with me when I ride?